tgihf/covenant-grunt-injection/README.md

 git clone https://github.com/tgihf/covenant-grunt-injection.git
 ```

-The script uses `csc.exe` to compile the Grunt injector which is executed on the target machine.
+The script uses `csc` to compile the Grunt injector which is executed on the target machine.
 If you'll be targeting machines that only have .NET 3.5 installed, make sure you have .NET 3.5 and its `csc.exe` installed.
 If you'll be targeting machines that only have .NET 4.0 installed, make sure you have .NET 4.0 and its `csc.exe` installed.
 For best results, just install both!

 ## Usage